scholz-lab/PharaGlow/README.md

 #### Raw files requirement
 Raw data are tiff files
  typically obtained from simultaneously recording of up to 50 adults worms at 30 frames per second at 1x magnification.
 Typical use is by interacting through the notebook which contains the whole pipeline from raw movies to final data.
- It comprises three stages on analysis which can be done sequentially and are independent.
-Analyses can be interrupted at the end of each stage after saving the output dataframe.

 #### Parameters file
 PharaGlow requires a json parameter file with the parameters that are editable by you.